mroavi/lf.vim/.github/ISSUE_TEMPLATE/bug_report.md

 **To Reproduce**

 Steps to reproduce the behavior and with the **most minimal configuration**.
-With only nnn.vim installed and additional configurations/plugins that helps reproduce the bug:
+With only lf.vim installed and additional configurations/plugins that helps reproduce the bug:

 1. Open vim
 2. Run command '....'